Wolfgang Diewerge: Profiling in antisemitic public relations: The Cairo Process

 Diewerge succeeded in asserting himself with his ideas.
 At the beginning of 1934 he was appointed commissioner for the preparation and conduct of the trial.
 He travelled to Cairo as Special Rapporteur of the Völkischer Beobachter.
 He wrote newspaper reports, gave an interview to the Egyptian newspaper Al-Ahram and, after Jabès' complaint had been dismissed, on 31 January 1934 he gave a radio speech from Cairo on all German stations celebrating the "German victory over world Jewry".
 In 1935, after Jabès had also failed in the appeals court, Diewerge wrote a propagandistically designed report with the subtitle "Court-certified material on the Jewish question" in the party publishing house of the NSDAP.

 In this court case, a division of labour had been established for the first time, which was continued in further proceedings: The internationally renowned international law expert Friedrich Grimm took over the legal side of the proceedings and appeared in the main hearing, while Diewerge took care of the journalistic and political planning in the sense of the Ministry of Propaganda.

 In March 1934 Diewerge was employed as a government assessor in Goebbels' Reich Ministry of Popular Enlightenment and Propaganda.
 In mid-1935, he was listed in various constellations for Cuno Horkenbach's yearbooks as "Referent" in Department VII of this ministry, which is titled "Defense" or "Defense against lies.
 For Diewerge this marked the beginning of a continuous rise.
 In 1936 he became Regierungsrat, in 1939 Oberregierungsrat (Senior Councillor).
 In 1941 he reached the career level of a Ministerialrat (assistant head of a government department).
 In 1936 he married, by 1941 the couple already had three children.
 An undated assessment of the ministry about Diewerge was very positive, in particular his attitude to the Nazi world view was acknowledged as "unconditional".
 His duties included propaganda lectures abroad, among other things in connection with a three-month trip to Africa in 1937.
-Time and again his activities revolved around incidents, trials and publications abroad that gave rise to anti-Semitic campaigns against so-called world Jewry.
+Time and again his activities revolved around incidents, trials and publications abroad that gave rise to antisemitic campaigns against so-called world Jewry.